As of

 No traffic & transit incidents recorded in the last 48 hours.

 No traffic & transit incidents were recorded in the last 48 hours.
 Transit operators to monitor include Prague Integrated Transport (PID) and DPP (Prague Public Transit Company).
 Primary airports include Václav Havel Airport Prague.
-Travel advisory notes: Reissued after periodic review with minor edits.
-Exercise normal precautions in the Czechia.
-Read the country information page for additional information on travel to the Czechia.
-If you....
+Travel advisory notes: Exercise normal precaution in Czechia .
+Czechia is generally a safe destination for travelers.
+Travelers should remain vigilant against petty crime, such as pickpocketing and other minor theft,....